 Our reporting currency is the dollar.
 Our revenues are primarily denominated in the dollar, NIS and Euros, while our expenses are primarily denominated in NIS, dollars and Euros.
 As a result, the NIS value of our dollar and Euro denominated revenues are negatively impacted by the depreciation of the dollar and the Euro against the NIS.
 In addition, fluctuations in rates of exchange between NIS and other currencies may affect our operating results and financial condition.
-The average exchange rate for the NIS against the dollar was 1.3% lower in 2014 than 2013 and the average exchange rate for the NIS against the Euro was 1.1% lower in 2014 than 2013, which had a negative impact on our operating results in 2014.
-The average exchange rate for the NIS against the dollar was 6.4% lower in 2013 than 2012 and the average exchange rate for the NIS against the Euro was 3.2% lower in 2013 than 2012, which had a negative impact on our operating results in 2013.
+The average exchange rate for the NIS against the dollar was 8.6% higher in 2015 than 2014 and the average exchange rate for the NIS against the Euro was 9.2% lower in 2015 than 2014, and in total, these changes had a positive impact on our operating results in 2015.
+The average exchange rate for the NIS against the dollar was 0.9% lower in 2014 than 2013 and the average exchange rate for the NIS against the Euro was 1.1% lower in 2014 than 2013, and in total, these changes had a negative impact on our operating results in 2014.
 We estimate that a devaluation of 1% of the dollar against the NIS would result in a decrease of approximately \$200,000 in our operating income.
-As of December 31, 2014, we estimate that a devaluation of 1% of the Euro against the NIS would not have a material impact on our operating and financial results.
+As of December 31, 2015, we estimate that a devaluation of 1% of the Euro against the NIS would not have a material impact on our operating and financial results.

-We have engaged external consultants to assist us to manage our foreign exchange risk.
-From time to time in the past we have engaged in hedging transactions in order to partially protect ourselves from currency fluctuation risks and may use hedging instruments from time to time in the future.
-We have recently encountered difficulties in obtaining lines of credits from our banks to perform hedging transactions in order to protect ourselves from currency fluctuations.
-If we were to determine that it is in our best interests to enter into any other hedging transactions in the future in order to protect ourselves in part from currency fluctuations, we may not be able to do so, or such transactions, if entered into, may not materially reduce the effect of fluctuations in foreign currency exchange rates on our results of operations and may result in additional expenses.
+If we were to determine that it is in our best interests to enter into hedging transactions in the future in order to protect ourselves in part from currency fluctuations, we may not be able to do so, or such transactions, if entered into, may not materially reduce the effect of fluctuations in foreign currency exchange rates on our results of operations and may result in additional expenses.